Python-PyQt/PyQt6-Docs/descriptions/QtCore/Qt-WindowFlags-ToolTip-v.rst

     :status: todo
     :value: Popup | Sheet
     :realname: Qt::WindowType::ToolTip
-    :digest: 7e245f7f534a64a3e93be7785443263e
+    :digest: 8cf7a5155a199e75e190636ed2de8e3e

 Indicates that the widget is a tooltip.
-This is used internally to implement tooltips.
+This is used internally to implement :sip:ref:`~PyQt6.QtWidgets.QWidget.toolTip`.